Heaven Peralejo: 2022–present: Acclaim and International Recognition

 In April 2024, Peralejo played young Annie on the Philippine adaptation of the South Korean movie Sunny, opposite Vina Morales who played the adult version of her character.
 In May 2024, Peralejo and Marco Gallo paired up once again in their second movie Men Are From QC, Women Are From Alabang which was a live adaptation of the book written by Stanley Chi.
 In June 2024, Peralejo starred in the movie Fruitcake alongside an ensemble cast that includes Joshua Garcia, Ria Atayde, Empoy Marquez, Enchong Dee, Jane Oineza and Dominic Ochoa among others.
-In August of the same year, Peralejo appeared in the Da Pers Family as Keila, a childhood crush of the character of Andres Muhlach and in the same month, Peralejo reprised her character as Luna Valeria on the third season of University Series, titled Chasing in the Wild.
+In August of the same year, Peralejo appeared in the Da Pers Family as Keila, a childhood crush of the character of Andres Muhlach, and in the same month, Peralejo reprised her character as Luna Valeria on the third season of University Series, titled Chasing in the Wild.

 In November of the same year, Peralejo officially joined the cast of the TV Series Lumuhod Ka Sa Lupa on the second season of the show.

-In April 2025, Peralejo reprised her character as Luna Valerie on the fourth season of the University Series, titled Avenues of the Diamond.
+In April 2025, Peralejo reprised her character as Luna Valeria on the fourth season of the University Series, titled Avenues of the Diamond.

-In March 2025, Peralejo starred in the horror movie titled Lilim.
+In March 2025, Peralejo starred in the horror film titled Lilim.
 Directed by Mikhael Red, the film premiered internationally on 54th International Film Festival Rotterdam in the Netherlands.

 In May 2025, Peralejo won the Best Actress Award on Jinseo Arigato International Film Festival, which was held in Nagoya, Japan for her horror film Lilim.
 In June 2025, it was announced via Peralejo's official social media accounts that Lilim will also participate in 27th Shanghai International Film Festival and the New York Asian Film Festival 2025.

-In June 2025, the film Out of Order will officially join the 3rd Da Nang Asian Film Festival in Vietnam in which Peralejo stars as one of the leads opposite Alden Richards, who produced and directed the film.
+In June 2025, the film Out of Order will officially join the 3rd Da Nang Asian Film Festival in Vietnam, in which Peralejo stars as one of the leads opposite Alden Richards, who produced and directed the film.

+In September 2025, Peralejo played the role of Carmela/Carmelita for the live adaptation of I Love You Since 1892.

+In October 2025, Peralejo reprised her character as Luna Valeria on the fifth season of the University Series, titled Golden Scenery of Tomorrow.

+In February 2026, Peralejo was awarded as NMD+ Best Supporting Actress for her role in Out of Order.

+Other ventures

 Endorsements

 In 2024, Peralejo and Marco Gallo became endorsers of BlueWater Day Spa.
 In 2025, Peralejo, alongside Marco Gallo, became endorsers of Doublemint.